Reuben Kaye

-Reuben Kaye (né Krum; born 1984) is an Australian singer, writer, drag artist, and comedian.
-Kaye's career is primarily based in the UK, but he has performed at comedy festivals internationally, including in Melbourne, Montréal, and Edinburgh.
+Reuben Kaye (né Krum; born 1984) is an Australian singer, writer, drag artist and comedian.
+Kaye's career is primarily based in the United Kingdom, but he has performed at comedy festivals internationally, including in Melbourne, Montréal, and Edinburgh.
 Since 2019, Kaye has hosted the comedy podcast Come to Daddy, in which he interviews other comedians, and has made numerous appearances on television as well as having a role as a voice actor in an animated film released in 2024.

 Early life and education

-Reuben Kaye was born as Reuben Krum in 1984 to painter and sculptor Lazar Krum and filmmaker Karin Altmann.
+Kaye was born as Reuben Krum in 1984 to painter and sculptor Lazar Krum and filmmaker Karin Altmann.
 Grandparents on both sides were Jewish immigrants who fled Europe during or after World War II.
 His maternal grandmother became a couturier on Collins Street, Melbourne.

 Kaye was raised in the Melbourne suburb of Kew.
 He was diagnosed with ADHD as a child, but his parents chose to not put him on medication.

 He came out as gay at age 14, and faced bullying from his peers at school which left him with a scar on his eyebrow.

 He studied musical theatre at the Victorian College of the Arts.

 Style and artistry

 Kaye is recognisable for his signature drag makeup, and often performs with a full backing band.
 His performances combine stand-up comedy and cabaret, and are queer and political.

-He has cited Wayne County & the Electric Chairs, Patti LaBelle, and Maryanne Faithful as some of his inspirations.
+He has cited Wayne County & the Electric Chairs, Patti LaBelle, and Marianne Faithful as some of his inspirations.